apache/shardingsphere/docs/document/content/concepts/mode/_index.en.md

 ## Background

-In order to meet the different needs of users for quick test startup, stand-alone running and cluster running, Apache shardingsphere provides various mode such as memory, stand-alone and cluster.
+In order to meet the different needs of users for quick test startup, standalone running and cluster running, Apache shardingsphere provides various mode such as standalone and cluster.

-## Memory mode

-Suitable for fast integration testing, which is convenient for testing, such as for developers looking to perform fast integration function testing.
-This is the default mode of Apache ShardingSphere.

 ## Standalone mode

 Suitable in a standalone environment, through which data sources, rules, and metadata can be persisted.
-Will create a `.shardingsphere` file in the root directory to store configuration data by default.
+Will use H2 database to store configuration data by default.

 ## Cluster mode